 Helen Greiner, an innovator and robotics expert for the U.S. Army who helped start a number of robotics companies: Helen has done more to bring robots into the mainstream of our lives than perhaps any other entrepreneur.
 She dates her love of robots back to a childhood infatuation with R2-D2.
 Learn what inspired her to get into robotics, the experiences she has had and what advice she has for those getting into the field.

-Helen Greiner will be interviewed by Elizabeth Garcia, a rising senior at the Roxbury Preparatory Charter School in Roxbury.
+Helen Greiner was interviewed by Elizabeth Garcia, a rising senior at the Roxbury Preparatory Charter School in Roxbury.

 How to further advance robotics technology